ocheselandrei/ocheselandrei.github.io/_posts/2021-11-21-the-book-that-made-me-stop-worrying-about-algorithms.md

   * Most of the algorithms you need to write on a daily basis fit here, so it is the default loop invariant to start with.
 * More of the output
   * Your state encodes a partial output.
 At each iteration, you add one more element to the partial output.
 You may have to re-scan the input to do that.
 Exit when you (somehow) know that the output can no longer receive elements.
-  * Graph shortest paths as example.
+  * Shortest graph paths as example.
 Trickier loop invariant type.
 * Reduce the search space
   * Your state encodes the search space where your target may be in.
 At each iteration, you decrease that search space.
 Exit when the search space is reduced to the target (or nothing).
   * Binary search as example